felix-wg/learningResources/README.md

 ### When is a function too long?
 A while ago I tended to write functions that were way to long.
 So a colleague send me [this](https://stackoverflow.com/questions/475675/when-is-a-function-too-long) Stackoverflow topic which helped me alot.

+## Cool tools

+### Generate Github profile Read.me
+A cool tool to generate a Read.me for a github profile.
+[Link](https://rahuldkjain.github.io/gh-profile-readme-generator/)

+### Generate repo Read.me
+A usefull tool to generate Read.me files for github repos.
+[Link](https://readme.so/de)